devops-collective-inc/unix-persons-guide-to-powershell/manuscript/commands-detail-m.md

 There are a couple of things to note about `get-help`.

 There are two much-used options: `-full` and `-examples`.
-They both do exactly what you'd expect, I think.
-To give some idea of scale, on my laptop `get-help get-process` currently returns just over a screenful of information, wherease `get-help -get-process -full` returns 9 screenfuls.
+They both do what you'd expect, I think.
+To give some idea of scale, on my laptop `get-help get-process` currently returns just over a screenful of information, whereas `get-help -get-process -full` returns 9 screenfuls.

 The help text can be brought up-to-date by running update-help from the command line.